Ways and means

 Round-table events are one of the methodologies we use to carry out a deep-dive into an idea of topic.
 It helps us to understand, in conversation with experts from the relevant fields of work, whether or not we can develop a project that will deliver one or more of our programme outcomes.
 These round-tables are designed and facilitated by Cambridge University Technical Services.

-In our first two years we have invested in a number of collaborations with different organisations.
+We have invested in a number of collaborations with different organisations.
 These are strategic or tactical, and always link back to the specific outcomes we aim to achieve.

 Our investments currently fall broadly into the category of supporting individuals to be Resilience Shift ambassadors, or supporting pioneer organisations through some model of funding or support.